fk1018/can_messenger/README.md

 > **Note:** Under the hood, the gem now writes CAN frames to a raw socket instead of calling `cansend`.
 No external dependencies are required beyond raw-socket permissions.

 If you need to send an extended CAN frame (29-bit ID), set extended_id: true.
-The gem then sets the Extended Frame Format (EFF) bit automatically:### Receiving CAN Messages
+The gem then sets the Extended Frame Format (EFF) bit automatically:

 ```ruby
 messenger.send_can_message(id: 0x123456, data: [0x01, 0x02, 0x03], extended_id: true)
 ```

-### Listen to CAN Messages
+### Receiving CAN Messages

 To listen for incoming messages, set up a listener: